Let’s first quickly talk about…

 As we will discuss below, when you complete the fiance visa UK application form in 2023, you will be provided with a fiancé(e) visa document checklist that the website will automatically generate.

 With this being said, as we discuss in our free video series, the most common mistake that partners make is relying on this checklist without sufficiently reading two important sources of information, Appendix FM 1.7. and Appendix FM-SE.

 “Why should I take the time to read Appendix FM 1.7. and Appendix FM-SE?”

 There are two main reasons.

-The document checklist given by the online application website is misleading as some partners think that the documents listed are the only documents that are required.
+The document checklist generated by the online application website is misleading as some partners think that the documents listed are the only documents that are required.

-This is wrong as the document checklist you will be given is not an exhaustive list (meaning, in many cases, there will be other documents that you should submit).
+This is unfortunately not the case as the document checklist you will be given is not an exhaustive list (meaning, in many cases, there will be other documents that you should submit which are not listed).

-This visa is incredibly important for you and your partner and you want to make sure that you submit the strongest application possible, right?
+Since this visa is incredibly important for you and your partner, you want to make sure that you submit the strongest application possible, right?

 “How are Migrate’s document checklists better than the one that I will get from the ACCESS UK website?”

-Our document checklists (which are part of our DIY Application pack service) helps you with both of these issues as it:
+Our document checklists (which are part of our DIY Application pack service) help you with both of these issues as it: